JaykeBird/ssui/README.md

 - **TabItem** - a tab to use with the TabControl
 - **TransformSerializer** - convert a WPF Transform object to a short string that can be stored or transferred (and then later deserialized)
 - **WildcardMatch** - match file names/paths (or any text) using wildcard characters like `*` and `?`.
 [Available separately](https://bitbucket.org/hasullivan/fast-wildcard-matching/) as well

-### WPF XAML Converters

-SolidShineUi also includes a lot of WPF XAML converters.
-See [the Value Converters wiki page](https://github.com/JaykeBird/ssui/wiki/Value-Converters) for the full list and how to use them.

 ## Use it now